 Located under the dash, the auxiliary fuse panel offers the ability to hook additional electronics in excess of the extra accessory switches located in the dash.
 Note a set of 10 gauge wires (orange and black) running from the panel.
-These wires terminate at a junction box on the port side.
+These wires terminate at a junction box on the port side on some models.
 This junction box offers convenient access to power for electronics installed on the port side.
-See the electrical diagrams for the location of the junction box.
+The 23 Gulfstream does not have a port junction box but it has a cross-over tube at the threshold for convenient access to the starboard fuse block.
+See the electrical diagrams for the location of the junction box & cross-over tube.